Hasbrouck Gold Project Exploration

 Historical metallurgical work at Hill of Gold indicates that mineralization is oxidized and amenable to heap leaching at 1.5 inch particle size with 80% gold recovery.
 The host rocks and geological setting at Hill of Gold are very similar to the Three Hills deposit.

-Drilling performed in 1993 at Hill of Gold is in the same area that the Company is now targeting for follow-up drilling, and includes Hole 93-63 which intercepted 32 meters of 0.5 g/t gold at 58 meters below collar, and Hole 93-61 which intercepted 41 meters of 1 g/t gold at 70 meters below collar.
-Drilling in this same area in 1996 included Hole HG96-5 which intercepted 29 meters of 1.2 g/t gold at 55 meters below collar and Hole HGC96-6 which intercepted 17 meters of 2.9 g/t gold at 59 meters below collar.
-Modelling by West Kirkland suggests that these intercepts are open for further expansion, shallow enough for open pit mining.
+Drilling performed in 1993 at Hill of Gold is in the same area that the Company targets for follow-up drilling, and includes Hole 93-63 which intercepted 32 meters of 0.5 g/t gold at 58 meters below collar, and Hole 93-61 which intercepted 41 meters of 1 g/t gold at 70 meters below collar.
+Drilling in this area in 1996 included Hole HG96-5 which intercepted 29 meters of 1.2 g/t gold at 55 meters below collar and Hole HGC96-6 which intercepted 17 meters of 2.9 g/t gold at 59 meters below collar.
+Modelling by West Kirkland suggests that these intercepts are open for further expansion at a shallow enough depth to allow open pit mining.

 West Kirkland drilled one hole at Hill of Gold in early 2017 which successfully expanded the gold zone previously defined by the historical 29,926 feet of drilling which involving 83 reverse circulation holes and 6 core holes:-